-On December 21, 2020, the Company contributed a portfolio of twelve properties containing an aggregate of 1,128,645 square feet, nine of which are located in the Pennsylvania suburbs segment and three located in the Metropolitan Washington, D.C segment, to the Mid-Atlantic Office JV, for a gross sales price of \$192.9 million.
+On December 21, 2020, the Company contributed a portfolio of twelve properties containing an aggregate of 1,128,645 square feet, nine of which are located in the Pennsylvania suburbs segment and three located in the Company's former Metropolitan Washington, D.C. segment, to the Mid-Atlantic Office JV, for a gross sales price of \$192.9 million.
 After the transaction, the Company owns approximately 25% of the equity interest in the Mid-Atlantic Office JV through a \$20.0 million preferred equity holding and approximately 15% of the equity interest through a common equity interest (representing 20% of the total common equity), for a combined approximately 40% equity interest in the venture.
 On the closing date, Mid-Atlantic Office JV also obtained \$147.4 million of third-party debt financing secured by the twelve properties within the venture, with an initial advance of \$120.8 million.
 The remaining funds available under the loan are \$18.5 million.
-The loan bears interest at LIBOR + 3.15% capped at a total maximum interest rate of 5.7% and matures on January 9, 2024.
+The loan bears interest at LIBOR + 3.15% capped at a total maximum interest rate of 5.7% and matured on January 9, 2024.
+The real estate venture is in discussions, including with the mortgage lender as to a potential extension of the loan or other restructuring of the venture.
+As of December 31, 2023, our investment in the Mid-Atlantic Office JV was zero, and we have discontinued applying the equity method of accounting on these assets as we have not guaranteed their obligations or otherwise committed to providing financial support.